Last updated July 2026

 How do I get there from Whangārei?

-Is there phone coverage at Whangaumu Bay?
+Is phone coverage reliable at Whangaumu Bay?

 Coverage can be patchy on the Tūtūkākā Coast.
-Download maps and tide information before leaving Whangārei.
+Download offline maps and check tide times before travelling.